Il Cromuele: Plot

-Her confidant Orinda, an elder widow sensitive to love affairs, combines her clandestine meeting with Carlo within the prison, where Elisabetta will be able to offer him clemency in change of love.
+Her confidant Orinda, an elder widow sensitive to [love affairs, schedules her clandestine meeting with Carlo within the prison, where Elisabetta will be able to offer him clemency in exchange for love.

-To arrange such an encounter, Orinda asks for help to Edmondo/Delmira (of which, thinking she's a boy, fell in love) and to Henrico/Henrighetta, reassured by their seeming foreigner.
+To arrange such an encounter, Orinda asks for help from Edmondo/Delmira (of whom she fell in love with, under the impression that she was a boy) and of Henrico/Henrighetta, reassured by their seeming foreigness.